Lucasvmarangoni/notes/readme.md

 # Notes
 A minimalist and fast app for taking notes.

-It was created to record information and gather data during pentests or bug bounty sessions.
+It was created to quickly and offiline record information and gather data during pentests or bug bounty sessions.
 However, it can also be used in many other situations.

 ## Key Features: